-Quarterly returns for private-capital indexes (reported by PitchBook) date back to early 2000.
+Quarterly returns for private capital indexes (reported by PitchBook) date back to early 2000.
 Pricing infrequency and variability result in overly smooth results, which can obscure the volatility and correlations of private investments.
 To account for that, PitchBook also provides adjusted quarterly returns that better capture the investments' volatility, facilitating more representative correlation computations.
-All seven private asset classes considered here exhibited a higher correlation to the broad public equity market in the past few years.
-The pandemic-driven drawdown, ensuing bull market, and then rising interest rates permeated through both public and private markets.
+The pandemic-driven drawdown, ensuing bull market, and then rising interest rates permeated through both public and private markets in the last few years.
+This resulted in all seven private asset classes considered here exhibiting a higher correlation to the broad public equity market for a stretch.
+More recently, correlations have been flat or slightly lower for all but private equity as the effect of those shocks settle.